 The below materials are best to purchase one per student as they monitor growth and overall knowledge of KIBO.

-Time to see what the kids know about their robot
+Time to see what the kids know about their robot and programming

 Engineering Design Journals

 The easy way to learn engineering design processes